Posture and Movement Coaching, Blogs, and Free Stuff.

 How Does the Training Work?

-If you choose to train with me, either in person or online, the first port of call is a simple posture and movement assessment and a health questionnaire.
+If you choose to train with me, either in person or online, the first port of call is a simple posture and movement assessment.
 This lets me know specifics about you and I can tailor sessions for your particular issues.
 That being said, the practical side of the first few sessions will be the same for almost all of my clients.

 This is essentially self-massage or rolling.
 In my experience many people dabble a bit in it without really knowing how to do it properly.
 See my post, "What is Myofascial Release and Why Should I do it?"